ywabiko/pcb/README.md

 ### zeroamp1

 A pHAT-like add-on board that adds I2S DAC PCM5102A that should be able to work as an headphone amplifier (HPA).
+PCM5102's output pin is only line level, but it just worked when I plugged an earphone/headphone with [a breakout board out there](https://www.amazon.com/Industry-Park-PCM5102-Decoder-Raspberry/dp/B01LYLEKVW/ref=sr_1_2?ie=UTF8&qid=1486141456&sr=8-2&keywords=i2s+dac).

 ![zeroamp1 front](images/zeroamp1-front.png)
 ![zeroamp1 back](images/zeroamp1-back.png)